snganyone/Job-Application-Board-api/README.md

 - Users can add a job and delete a job.

 - This app is intended to mimick an online job board.

+## Contributors Guide

+- This project is intended to be a safe and welcoming space for collaboration.